-Vignieri Greener will be in his fourth year as head coach of the UNLV Men’s Hockey program.
+Vignieri Greener will be in his sixth year as head coach of the UNLV Men’s Hockey program.
 A native of Kenosha, WI, he moved to Las Vegas at an early age, where he played his youth hockey.
 He started his Jr Hockey career at the age of fifteen in Las Vegas, Nevada playing for Randy Burridge.
 The following seasons Vignieri Greener played in Traverse City, MI and Victoria, BC.
 After his Jr career was completed, Vignieri Greener returned home to play for UNLV under Head Coach Rob Pallin.
 Collegiately, Vignieri Greener was named to the first team All-American once and also a second-team All-American.
 In his last three seasons for UNLV, Vignieri Greener helped the team reach the regional tournament, a milestone for the young program at the time.
 During that time he was also apart of UNLV’s unbelievable two-season undefeated streak at home, totaling 36 consecutive wins.

 Vignieri Greener began his coaching career for the Las Vegas Jr Wranglers, as well as other Las Vegas-based youth programs, including Pee Wee AA, Bantam AA, U16AA and U18AA, having led his teams to a number of tournament wins, including appearances at the National Tournament.